State Employee Tuition Exemption

-The form cannot be processed without the required signature from the employee and the supervisor.
+The form cannot be processed without the required signatures from the employee and the supervisor.

 If you are a non-matriculated student or undergraduate student, please leave the second half of the form blank, you are only required to fill out the top part.
 The bottom is reserved for graduate, post bac, and GNM status (see job related and tax information in the FAQs at the bottom of the page).